bridgecrewio/aws-modernization-workshop-bridgecrew/content/terraform/40_module_two/2003_automating_iac_terraform_cloud.md

 Sentinel is a paid add-on.
 If you want to try this out for free, HashiCorp does offer a free trial.
 If you prefer not to sign up for the trial, feel free to skip this section and the "drift detection" section.
 {{% /notice %}}

 To sign up for the free trial of Terraform Cloud’s Team & Governance plan, go to your Terraform Cloud instance.
 In the top navigation, select “Settings” and “Plan & Billing.”
-Choose the Trial option.
+Choose the "Trial Plan" option.
 You should see Policies and Policy Sets show up in the left navigation menu.

 ![Terraform Cloud plans](images/terraform_cloud_signup.png "Terraform Cloud plans")